caria-so/mon-sieur.com/README.md

-# Monsieur.so

-# Overview
+# mon-sieur.com

+**Overview**
-Monsieur.so is a web application that infuses astronomy and artificial intelligence into the three pillars of traditional knowledge: Astrology, Alchemy, and Magic.
+*mon-sieur* is a web application that fuses astronomy and artificial intelligence with the three pillars of traditional knowledge: Astrology, Alchemy, and Magic.

-## Core Functionality
+It gives practitioners a real-time map of the planetary energies active at their location.
+Given a goal, it mines a vast network of analogies—angels, demons, elementals, anatomical parts, plants, minerals, chemical substances, numbers, formulas, psalms, names of God, sefirot, tarot, geomancy, sigils, and more.
+Each is dynamically weighted by astronomical factors and returned as an interactive network—a canvas for designing rituals that truly resonate with the moment.
+Practitioners can then decide what to leverage and how to combine elements.
+And more than just providing analogies, *mon-sieur( acts as a master (The name recalls Cornelius Agrippa’s legendary black dog, “Monsieur”).
+It can advise when not to proceed if conditions are wrong, and instead highlight the most auspicious circumstances to get any job done.

+**Core Functionality**
-At its core, it’s an interactive knowledge graph that brings together astronomical calculations, astrological correspondences, and hermetic philosophy.
-Think of it as a digital implementation of traditional astrological and magical practices—reimagined through modern computational astronomy and graph database technology.
+At its core, the application is an interactive knowledge graph that merges astronomical calculations, astrological correspondences, and hermetic philosophy.
+It serves as a digital reimagining of traditional astrological and magical practices, powered by computational astronomy and graph database technology.

 1. Astronomical & Astrological Calculations
 Real-time Planetary Positions: Calculates precise positions of all planets (including outer planets) using the Swiss Ephemeris and Skyfield libraries